Robert076/logger2/README.md

 # 🚀 logger2

-An AWS deployment with 2 microservices that talk to eachother, for the sake of learning terraform.
+An AWS deployment with 2 services that talk to eachother, for the sake of learning terraform.

 ## ⚙️ How it works

-The repository consists of two (micro)services:
+The repository consists of two services:

 - a database service which exposes an endpoint that can be used to read/write
 - a logger service, constantly writing to the database via the endpoint